Palace of the Dukes of Alba: History

-The palace suffered damage during the Napoleonic wars and the Spanish civil war.
+The palace suffered damage during the Napoleonic wars and the Spanish Civil War.
 The interior was burned down and looted, however, the exterior remained without alterations.

 The city council of Piedrahita bought the palace in 1931.
-It has been declared a monument in 1993.
-The palace houses now a school and the gardens are a public park.
+It was declared a monument in 1993. the palace now houses a school and the gardens are a public park.

 Architecture

 The palace is constructed in neoclassical style and is inspired by French examples such as the famous Palace of Versailles.
 French contemporary architecture was well known to the 12th duke, who was ambassador of Spain in France during the 1750s.
 Adjacent to the palace was a garden in French style.